Advertisement

 Why are motor neurones important?

-Motor neurones are involved in nerve messages to muscles, which ‘make things happen’ such as, for example, moving your arm or leg or opening your mouth.
-Sensory neurones are involved in passing messages such as touch, smell, sight and hearing back to the brain.
+Motor neurones are involved in transmitting nerve messages to muscles, which ‘make things happen’ such as, for example, moving your arm or leg or opening your mouth.

 How does motor neurone disease occur?